VoronDesign/VoronUsers/printer_mods/gamebofh/CR10-Switchwire/README.md

 # Helpful Hints

 * There is currently a SKR Mini E3 V3 config file for the switchwire.
-As a result, when you get done fixing various pin defintions in printer.cfg, klipper just shuts down complaining about ADC pin.
+As a result, when you get done fixing various pin definitions in printer.cfg, klipper just shuts down complaining about ADC pin.
   * I think it's the sensor pin on the heater bed that changed between V2 and V3.
 New sensor pin is PC4.

 * I am inordinately happy with the fact that I have the original CR10 display working now.
 It has terrible resolution.
 It's a bad size.
 But I love it because it maintains the original (even if I now have to go buy/make a longer ribbon cable).
 Here are the values I used for the config to get the display to work.